Public involvement and partnerships

 - Call the free Exotic Pest and Disease hotline on 0800 80 99 66

 Boat owners have a particular responsibility for marine biosecurity, as fouled boat hulls are a major source of marine pest spread.
 The boat owner’s guide to preventing the spread of marine pests provides some useful guidance.
 2676 Divers can also help, by reporting anything unusual they see in an area, or a marine pest from their own area in a new place they are visiting.

 Effective action requires co-operation and partnerships.
 National and regional partnerships are proving to be successful in improving pest management performance in the marine environment.

-The Fiordland Marine Guardians, MPI, DOC, MPI for the Environment and Environment Southland are working in partnership to achieve marine biosecurity protection for Fiordland.
+The Fiordland Marine Guardians, MPI, DOC, the Ministry for the Environment and Environment Southland are working in partnership to achieve marine biosecurity protection for Fiordland under a joint-agency Marine Biosecurity Response Agreement for the Fiordland Marine Area.
 The Fiordland Marine Biosecurity Programme is focused on addressing ways marine risk organisms can be transported into Fiordland, with supporting measures around surveillance, agency co-ordination, and communications for education and behaviour change.
 The partnership has developed a Fiordland-specific boat cleaning education resource.
 2679

 MAF Biosecurity New Zealand, 2011

 Last updated at 1:55PM on February 6, 2018